 Disney World’s Magic Kingdom hosts many table service restaurants without characters as well.

-The Plaza Restaurant in Main Street USA serves casual food in an elegant setting.
+- The Plaza: The Plaza Restaurant in Main Street USA serves casual food in an elegant setting.
 The restaurant matches the turn of the century theming of Main Street, and serves deli style sandwiches and many types of ice cream desserts.

-Disney World’s Magic Kingdom has many themed lands as we’ve discussed.
+- The Diamond Horseshoe: Disney World’s Magic Kingdom has many themed lands as we’ve discussed.
 In Frontierland, you will find the Diamond Horseshoe, a wild west music hall which serves up all you care to eat frontier feasts.

-The Liberty Tree Tavern is one of the highest rated Magic Kingdom restaurants.
+- Liberty Tree Tavern: The Liberty Tree Tavern is one of the highest rated Magic Kingdom restaurants.
 This colonial style inn serves a Thanksgiving feast all you care to eat style.

-Did you know Disney World’s Magic Kingdom is home to the restaurant where Lady and the Tramp shared their first kiss.
+- Tony’s Town Square Restaurant: Did you know Disney World’s Magic Kingdom is home to the restaurant where Lady and the Tramp shared their first kiss.
 Tony’s Town Square Restaurant serves up pasta and Italian fare surrounded by nods to Lady and the Tramp.

 Disney World’s Magic Kingdom Counter Service Restaurants

-Counter service, also called quick service dining is the Disney take on fast food, with higher quality of course.
+Counter service, also called quick service dining, is the Disney take on fast food, with higher quality of course.
 Quick service meals are ordered and picked up within just a few minutes.

 The Magic Kingdom has many quick service options and snack carts.
 In fact, there are so many, we will jut discuss a few favorites.

-Pinocchio Village Haus serves up various flatbreads and salads, and even has a special view of It’s a Small World.
+- Pinocchio Village Haus serves up various flatbreads and salads, and even has a special view of It’s a Small World.

-Columbia Harbour House serves traditional New England Seafood like fish and chips and lobster rolls inside a nautical setting.
+- Columbia Harbour House serves traditional New England Seafood like fish and chips and lobster rolls inside a nautical setting.

 For snacks, we highly suggest heading to Aloha Isle in Adventureland for a Dole Whip, or stopping by the Main Street Confectionary for some sugary treats.
-Gaston’s Tavern is another favorite.
-Sit in Gaston’s overly large chair as you sip hip proprietary Lefou’s Brew.
-This applie-inspired frozen drink includes hints of toasted marshmallow and a mango passion fruit foam.

 Disney World Magic Kingdom Hotels